wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/262-paper-by-bland.md

 ---
+doc_date: '1969-03-31'
+doc_num: 262
+doc_order: 262
+naa_refs:
+- naa_barcode: 1727617
+  naa_control_symbol: TS689/2 PART 4
+  naa_series: A1838
+  reference: '[NAA: A1838, 689/2 part 4]'
-title: "262 Paper By Bland"
+title: Paper By Bland
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9770
 vol_id: 26
-doc_date: 1969-03-31
-barcode: 1727617
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 262 Paper By Bland

 Canberra, 31 March 1969

 **Some observations on my visit to P.N.G.—16th to 22nd March, 1969**

 So many decisions the Government has to take in respect of the Territory and Australia’s relationships with it over a spectrum whose major elements include political, social, economic and military depend on a definitive assessment of the importance of the Territory to Australia.
-The Defence Department’s prime concern is with strategy and defence and already the Joint Staff is directing itself to these matters.1
+The Defence Department’s prime concern is with strategy and defence and already the Joint Staff is directing itself to these matters.[1](#f1)

 2\.
 If the conclusion is reached that the Territory is of critical importance to Australia, it becomes necessary that all elements of government in Australia should concert their efforts to encouraging a climate of opinion in the Territory which will lead to the Territorians being anxious to sustain a continuation of close relationships with Australia.
-The Defence Group of Departments has a powerful role to play on this.2
+The Defence Group of Departments has a powerful role to play on this.[2](#f2)

 3\.
 I found on this visit no more clarity among the Administration people, the expatriates or the indigenes with whom I spoke than on earlier visits as to what the relationship between Australia and the Territory should be or as to when the question of independence would reach a climacteric point.
 There was concern about the views expressed by expatriate teachers at the University and about the possible influence of vocal graduates and under-graduates from the University.
 No one saw in sight at the moment the demagogue who could set a fire to the movement for independence.